Dealing With Toddler Fear

 Craft

-I am aware that some parents visiting this websites will not be of the Christian faith but I do believe that my toddlers overcame their fears with the faithful prayers of my husband and I, alone and with them.
+I am aware that parents visiting this websites will not be of the same faith but I do believe that my toddlers overcame their fears with their nighttime prayer.
+What do you think or suggest?

 Consider this prayer craft that you can do with your toddler.
 You can also do this God is watching over me craft with them.